OKR05 Industrial Stormwater

 If the Inspector of routine facility inspection observes any unnatural characteristics, spill & leaks or control measures needing repair/replacement, these observations will need to be documented on the routine facility inspection form.
-These unnatural characteristics may likely cause stormwater contamination and may require appropriate corrective actions in accordance with Part 6 of the OKR05 Permit.
+These unnatural characteristics may likely cause stormwater contamination and lead to take appropriate corrective actions in accordance with Part 5 of the OKR05 Permit.

 Do I need to send my facility’s Routine Facility Inspection Reports to DEQ?